Published in

-Annunciation (Fra Angelico): A Spiritual Gem of Renaissance
+Annunciation (Fra Angelico): A Spiritual Masterpiece of Renaissance

 Fra Angelico painted the Annunciation with his iconic representation of spirituality.
-Here’s a complete analysis of this famous depiction.
+Here’s a complete analysis of the famous depiction.

 Annunciation Fra Angelico

-As I dived into the ocean of sculptures and architecture through official records and archaeological studies of India, I found that most sculptures never in India were initially never sculptures.
-In fact, what we see today as sculptures are the parts of architectural buildings; which tended to break from their structure.
-And in between all these, one of the most surprising aspects was that only the people who actually saw God were supposed to make paintings and carvings of God as the only spiritually awakened saints could make them.
-These were specially called Bhakti paintings.
-Now coming to the Renaissance in Europe, a similar spirituality was considered.
-You might see numerous artists painted Christ and Madonnas, but only a few of them could really crack them up such that viewers were astonished on seeing them as if you could really communicate with them.
-One of the most spiritual paintings of all time which even Vasari pointed out in his Lives of Eminent Painters and Sculptors, is from the artist Fra Angelico.
+As I dived into the ocean of sculptures and architecture through official records and archaeological studies of India, I found that most sculptures in India were initially never sculptures.
+In fact, what we see today as sculptures are the parts of architectural buildings; that tended to break apart and result in singular panels now famous as sculptures.
+In between all these, one of the most surprising aspects was that only the people who actually saw God were supposed to make his paintings or carvings as spiritual awakening was a requirement if nothing else.
+These works were referred to as Bhakti paintings.
+Now coming to the Renaissance in Europe, a similar spirituality was regarded.
+You might see numerous artists painted Christ and Madonnas, but only a few of them could really impress the viewers in such a manner that they travel to another dimension and think as if they are talking to the representation.
+One of the most spiritual paintings of all time which even Vasari pointed out in his Lives of Eminent Painters and Sculptors, is by the artist Fra Angelico.
 I will address him as Father as he is the most spiritual artist of all time who purely dedicated his life to God’s love.
-Vasari points out that he received many commissions in his lifetime, but just for the path of love from God, he neglected those.
-Today to honour his dedication and spirit, we are learning about one of the most spectacular artworks from the period, the Annunciation (Fra Angelico).
+Vasari points out that he received many commissions in his lifetime, but to follow the path of love for God, he neglected those.
+Today, to honor his dedication and spirit, we are learning about one of the most spectacular artworks from the period, the Annunciation (Fra Angelico).

 General Information.